-In the aftermath of the September 11 terrorist attacks, our nation began a historic transformation aimed at preventing future attacks and improving our ability to protect and defend our people and institutions at home and abroad.
-As a result, we are now better informed of terrorist intentions and plans and better prepared to detect, prevent, and respond to their actions.
+In the aftermath of the September 11 terrorist attacks, the United States began a historic transformation aimed at preventing future attacks by improving the ability to share terrorism-related information.
 Improved intelligence collection and analysis have helped paint a more complete picture of the threat, while enhanced information sharing has provided us a greater capacity for coordinated and integrated action.

 - Uniting and Strengthening America by Providing Appropriate Tools Required to Intercept and Obstruct Terrorism (USA PATRIOT) Act of 2001 removed barriers that once restricted the sharing of information between the law enforcement and intelligence communities, while at the same time protecting our fundamental liberties.

 - The Homeland Security Act of 2002 established the Department of Homeland Security (DHS) in part to improve the sharing of information among Federal, State, and local government agencies and the private sector, in order to enhance the ability to detect, identify, understand, and assess terrorist threats to and vulnerabilities of the homeland, to better protect the Nation's critical infrastructure, integrate our emergency response networks, and link State and Federal Governments.
 Additionally, on July 29, 2003, the President issued EO 13311, addressing key information sharing provisions in the Homeland Security Act.

 - The Intelligence Reform and Terrorism Prevention Act of 2004 (IRTPA) reorganized the Intelligence Community and established the position of Director of National Intelligence to serve as the President's chief intelligence advisor and the head of the Intelligence Community, and to ensure closer coordination and integration of the 16 agencies that make up the Intelligence Community.